elandahl/elandahl.github.io/about.md

 permalink: /about/
 ---

-Dr. Landahl has been building computers and scientific instruments for over 40 years and is available to help the DePaul community with their projects as the Maker-In-Residence at the Library’s new MakerHub.
+Eric Landahl has been building computers and scientific instruments for over 40 years and is available to help the DePaul community with their projects as the Maker-In-Residence at the Library’s new MakerHub.
 He is an author of over 50 scientific publications and has worked at three different National Laboratories.
 As an Associate Professor in the [DePaul Physics Department](https://csh.depaul.edu/academics/physics/Pages/default.aspx) he teaches Experimental Physics and Electronics.

 ### Practical Skills